 The lecture is named in honor of the late A. Doak Barnett and the late Michel Oksenberg, both American scholars and policymakers of distinction whose writing and actions had a direct impact on the bilateral relationship dating back to the 1960s.
 The two were also leaders of the National Committee and devoted much time and effort to the work of the organization.
-Doak was one of the founding members and second chairman of the Committee and both gentlemen served on our board for decades.
+Doak was one of the founding members and second chairman of the Committee and both gentlemen served on the board for decades.

 The following distinguished individuals have spoken in this series: